Skip to main content

 Key scope

 Each API key belongs to one workspace.
-Trellis rejects cross-workspace requests, even if the same user belongs to multiple workspaces.
+Trellis rejects requests where the URL workspace does not match the key workspace, even if the same user belongs to multiple workspaces.

 ScopeBehavior